metaplex-foundation/docs/docs/auction-house/cli.md

 ```

 #### Require Signoff
-If the auction house is setup to require sign off it's wallet, as well as the seller are provided to the command.
+If the auction house is setup to require sign off its wallet, as well as the seller are provided to the command.
 Do this using the ```-ak``` option.

 See the command help with